sandialabs/scot/docs/source/maintenance.rst

 Configure incoming alert mailbox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to recieve your high confidence alerts in SCOT, you're going to need some way to get them in.
+If you want to receive your high confidence alerts in SCOT, you're going to need some way to get them in.
 There are currently three supported methods of doing so.
 #.
 REST - HTTP Post (already setup)
 #.
 Email messages to a SCOT specific mailbox (needs configuration)
 #.
 Syslog (Not yet implemented)